 - A deadly weapon is used

-What is assault on a family member?
+What is assault family violence in Texas?

-Texas Family Code § 71.001-.0021 defines assault on a family member in Texas as:
+According to Texas Family Code § 71, assault family violence, also called assault on a family member, is defined as:

-- Any act of violence is committed against an individual with whom a person has or has had a dating relationship.
+- Any act of violence committed against an individual with whom a person has or has had a dating relationship.

-- An assault act is committed against any person of the same household, of blood relation, or within a romantic relationship.
+- An assault act committed against any person of the same household, of blood relation, or within a romantic relationship.

 - A child in the household is abused by a member of the household.

-These all include making someone fear that physical harm or sexual assault is imminent, but do not include measures taken by an individual to protect themselves.
+These all include making someone fear that physical harm or sexual assault is imminent but do not include measures taken by an individual to protect themselves.
+What makes someone part of a household?
+Legally, the household is defined as any of the following relationships:

 - Past and current spouses